RahulJoshvaa/Stock-Automation-using-Airflow/README.md

 In the Airflow UI, trigger the event (as shown below):
 ![DAG Trigger](images/trigger.jpg)

-⚠️ Make sure the **Airflow Scheduler** is running, otherwise tasks will remain queued.
+⚠️ Make sure the **Airflow Scheduler** is running(if not compose-down and then compose up again), otherwise tasks will remain queued.
+Once the task succeeded we can verify it

 ---